rizaozcelik/HackerRank/README.md

 # HackerRank
-Some of the problems i solved in HackerRank
+Some of the problems i solved in HackerRank.
+They are not all working but most of them do.
+Also i should state that there are so many other problems i solved in HackerRank, but since i solved them online they aren't here.
+All the codes written here is in Java and uncommented.
+I didn't check the folder properly.
+The reason i upload it here is to show how much time i spent in HackerRank.
+I also should say that i enjoyed the time!